-In FY 2010, reductions and vacancies in Communications Office staff positions inhibited the ability to centrally implement and maintain significant advances to allow increased use of social media tools to reach and engage new audiences.
+- In FY 2010, reductions and vacancies in Communications Office staff positions inhibited the ability to centrally implement and maintain significant advances to allow increased use of social media tools to reach and engage new audiences.
 When available, communication staff worked with department staff to encourage the use of viable social media tools to complement centralized efforts to maintain a social media presence for city government.
 Office efforts are currently focused on filling the remaining broadcast/digital media production position, with a suitably skilled employee to maintain and monitor existing organizational broadcast and online content management capabilities.
-When adequately staffed and trained, future Communication Office opportunities may include the following: developing interactive online town hall meeting protocols to help our municipal government communicate more efficiently and broadly with various public groups within our community; supporting city department operations such as a vendor-supplied golf round scheduling system and integration of Traffic Management System capabilities, including online traffic camera video and real-time map displays depicting congested roadways.
+When adequately staffed and trained, future Communication Office opportunities may include the following: developing interactive online town hall meeting protocols to help our municipal government communicate more efficiently and broadly with various public groups within our community; supporting city department operations such as a vendor-supplied golf round scheduling system and integration of Traffic Management System capabilities, including online traffic camera video and real-time map displays depicting congested roadways. - In FY 2011, funds were allocated for the purchase and installation of new broadcast camera equipment and hi-definition projectors in the city auditorium.
+The vacant broadcast staff position was filled during this fiscal year.
+The city continued to train on and expand the use of social media tools during the year.

 Action Steps Estimated Completion Date: 1.
-Continue to maintain existing broadcast and online video streaming capabilities; Hire temporary employee to assist operations during hiring process for vacant regular position January 2011 2.
-Assist implementation of enhanced website features in support of city operations such as a vendor-supplied golf round scheduling system and integration of Traffic Management System capabilities including traffic cameras and maps depicting congested roadways January 2011 through 2012 3.
-Continue to monitor Freedom of Information Act issues that impact future ability to implement use of online electronic town hall meetings to communicate interactively with citizens to promote increased civic engagement On-going 4.
-Incorporate broadcast/video streaming equipment needs into the Capital Improvement Plan for future funding consideration On-going
+Continue to maintain existing broadcast and online video streaming capabilities On-going 2.
+Assist implementation of enhanced website features in support of city operations On-going 3.
+Continue to monitor Freedom of Information Act issues that impact future ability to implement use of online electronic town hall meetings to communicate interactively with citizens to promote increased civic engagement.
+Evaluate options and potential use of online public comment software On-going 4.
+Incorporate broadcast/video streaming equipment needs into the Capital Improvement Plan for future funding consideration On-going 5.
+Enhancement of City's general government website to provide greater ease of use, additional outreach to citizens and to increase access of information to the public via open public data sets and mobile technology applications September 2012

-- Number of unique City website visits annually - New hire successfully completed - Addition of enhanced departmental capabilities to website content - Add Communication Office equipment needs to CIP for funding consideration
+- Number of unique City website visits annually - New hire successfully completed - Addition of enhanced City department capabilities to website content - Add future Communication Office equipment needs to CIP for funding consideration - Substantial progress toward website redesign